Tyguy7/instagram-miner/README.md

 # instagram-miner
-Use this took to mine Instagram data, and do some social engineering.
+Use this tool to mine Instagram data, and do some social engineering.

 Prerequisites
 ============